hmcts/ops-runbooks/network/palos/upgrade-software.md

   </details>
-* Generate and export tech support file go to `Device -> Suport -> Tech Support File` in case having issues that can't be resolved then you'd need to send this to Palo Alto support
+* Generate and export tech support file go to `Device -> Suport -> Tech Support File` in case of issues that can't be resolved then you'd need to send this to Palo Alto support
 * Check for latest available software go to `Device -> Software`.
 Click the Check Now at the button to refresh screen with latest software
   <details>
    <summary>Software view</summary>